rbiven/PredictingBostonHousingPrices/README.md

 ### Data

 The dataset used in this project is included with the scikit-learn library ([`sklearn.datasets.load_boston`](http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html#sklearn.datasets.load_boston)).
 You do not have to download it separately.
 You can find more information on this dataset from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Housing) page.

+# From Rbiven
+The above is from the Udacity Machine Learning nanodegree course.
+I am putting my results on Github for peer review.
+If you are interesting in my work, I highly recommend the Udacity Nanodegree course.